A Haven for Girls

 The Spirit of Rockbrook

-Rockbrook has always been a place for girls to enjoy being outside, make lifelong friends, and learn about themselves.
-Even today, fourth generation and new campers alike return to camp each summer to experience the “Spirit of Rockbrook.”
+Rockbrook has always been a camp for girls to enjoy being outside, make lifelong true friends, and learn about themselves.

 Have you seen our other camp videos?
 There’s lots more to watch!